 Triathlon and cycling coaches take no exception to this mentality.
 It wasn’t until 2010 that riders and triathletes finally came around to strength training for performance and longevity.

-However, while we’ve come to accept strength training as a necessity, many athletes, coaches and even personal trainers, fail to understand how to maintain strength training through heavy cardio blocks or races, as a means to maintain your power.
+However, while we’ve come to accept strength training as a necessity, many athletes, coaches and even personal trainers fail to understand how to maintain strength training through heavy cardio blocks or races as a means of maintaining power.

 Let’s look at the two biggest pre-event strength training mistakes.